 Students at NC State seek career-related experience while still in school – to contribute knowledge, offer fresh ideas, develop skills, increase confidence, and clarify career decisions.
 Thank you for providing outstanding experiences for NC State students!
 Choose the options that work best for your organization.

 Internships: The most flexible for you and the student, during the summer or semester (part-time or full-time).
-Internships are usually paid, academic credit not provided.
+Internships are usually paid, academic credit options vary by department.
 Post internships in ePACK .

 Externships: Designed specifically to help first year engineering students learn more about career options.
 This is a 1-2 day job shadow experience during spring break, unpaid.
 Contact Leslie Bowman.